Social Norm Bias: Residual Harms of Fairness-Aware Algorithms: Social Norm Bias in Occupation Classification

 Algorithmic group fairness approaches fall broadly into three paradigms: pre-, post-, and in-processing techniques \citep{kamiran2012data}.
-In Section \ref{approaches}, we describe the algorithmic fairness approaches that we evaluate, and we compare their \snob~in Section \ref{diff}.
-In Section \ref{nbanal} we present an analysis on a dataset of biographies with non-binary pronouns.
-Section \ref{wordweight} provides insight into the mechanisms behind why the classifiers may rely on gender norms.
-Section \ref{robust} discusses the robustness analysis we perform to verify that our approach effectively captures adherence to social norms.
+We describe the algorithmic fairness approaches that we evaluate, and then compare their \snob~in the occupation classification setting.